Constructive S4 modal logics with the finite birelational frame property: Finite frame properties for -regular logics

-Notice that an arbitrary union of strong $\Sigma$-bisimulations is a strong $\Sigma$-bisimulation (and the empty relation is a strong $\Sigma$-bisimulation); hence, $\approx_\Sigma$ is well defined.
-Clearly $\approx_\Sigma$ is an equivalence relation.
-The following is proven in essentially the same way as the forth--up confluence preservation clause of Lemma \ref{lemQuotPreserv}.
+Since the set of \term{strong} $\Sigma$\altterm{-bisimulation}{-bisimulations} clearly contains the identity relation and is closed under compositions and under the converse operation, $\approx_{\Sigma}$ must be an equivalence relation.
+The following is proven in essentially the same way as the forth--up confluence preservation clause of \Cref{lemQuotPreserv}.